 Having clear operating procedures is the most important document that can be presented to a buyer.
 There is more than one way to skin the cat when it comes to operating a SaaS business.
 Being able to clearly articulate how your business operates and what needs to be done to grow the business is what will make your business appeal to buyers.
 This means that all procedures done by the owner AND done by all of the employees should be documented.

 Once we have gathered all of your business documentation and standard operating procedures (SOPs), we’ll make a sales packet for your business.

-The sales packet will contain not just the business financial statements and operation procedures but will include a description of what changes should be made to the business under new ownership, how the business could be expanded, existing link profile if the business utilizes SEO, existing ranking information, a short Q&A with you, and who the business is a fit for.
+The sales packet will contain not just the business financial statements and operation procedures but will include a description of what changes should be made to the business under new ownership.
+It will also include how the business could be expanded, existing link profile if the business utilizes SEO, existing ranking information, a short Q&A with you, and who the business is a fit for.

 Once we have completed the financials and sales packet, we’ll review them with you for final approval.
 We’ll also create a teaser for the business.
 This teaser is a one page document that just shares the small amount of information that we want to make public on the business.
-Typically that is the industry, revenue, net profit, age and asking price.
+Typically this includes the industry, revenue, net profit, age and asking price of the business.

 If the business does not get any suitable offers from our current buyer list, we will put the business on our website, third party listing sites and advertise it to potential buyers to stir up more interest.

 There are typically many more moving pieces in a business transaction than there are with selling a car, house or any other type of asset.